bussierem/new52/1_react/README.md

 * Add new projects each week
 * See a progress bar for the minimum 8 hours each week for that project
 * Add time to that project to advance the progress bar

+The focus of course will be on functionality, not style, in order to keep my tinkering limited to only new things (i.e. actual React code)